d3plus/d3plus-plot/example/scatter-plot-grouping.md

 # Scatter Plot Grouping

- With the help of a [Simple X/Y Plot](http://d3plus.org/docs/#Plot), you can group scatter plot by passing the `groupBy` property an array instead of a single key.
-Based on the keys (and order) you pass it in the array, [ X/Y Plot](http://d3plus.org/docs/#Plot) will group scattered plot.
+ You can group the bubbles in a Scatter Plot by passing the [`groupBy`](https://d3plus.org/docs/#Viz.groupBy) property a nested Array of keys instead of a single key.
+This enables automatic shape groupings/nestings and click behavior to dive into groups.
+The default level shown is defined using the [`depth`](https://d3plus.org/docs/#Viz.depth) method.

  ```js
 var myData = [